Pokemen/league-of-legends-Swarm-bot/README.md

 `pip install -r requirements.txt`

 ## Usage 🚀
-Start League of Legends, select Endless Rave mode, and use Bel’Veth as the champion (**It is recommended to choose the Story Mode map; please do not use this script in Matchmaking mode**)
+1. Set the resolution to 1920x1080.
+2. Start League of Legends and select Endless Rave mode.
+3. Use Bel’Veth as the champion.
+4. Disable pointer aiming.
+5. Choose the map (1-star can be completed within 15 minutes for 1000 gold, while 2-star cannot be completed but yields 400 gold in 5 minutes). (**Please do not use this script in Matchmaking mode**).
-Best suited for summoners who have already achieved a certain level of upgrade in Endless Rave mode.
+6. This script is best suited for summoners who have already achieved a certain level of upgrade in Endless Rave mode.

 ## Disclaimer 😓
 This script is not authorized by Riot Games or Tencent.
 Using this script may violate League of Legends' terms of service and game rules.
 We are not responsible for any account bans or other issues resulting from the use of this script.
 By using this script, you acknowledge and accept all associated risks.